How to Qualify for the Boston Marathon – Rules & Tips

 Started in 1897 and inspired by the success of the first marathon at the 1896 Olympics in Athens, the Boston marathon is a bucket list race for many runners of all ages and training backgrounds.

-The event attracts some of the most driven athletes worldwide committed to slug it through every mile and making it to the finish line.
+The Boston Marathon attracts some of the most driven athletes worldwide committed to slug it through every mile and making it to the finish line.

 That’s around a 98 percent finish rate.